Evaluating and learning during Covid-19

 At NPC we think that tackling loneliness and developing the evidence base has never been more important.
 In response to Covid-19 there is increasing government funding to address issues of loneliness and social isolation and we hope that our research can inform this, and other related initiatives that follow.

 The situation is a first for all of us and we are keen to adopt a collaborative and open approach.
-We will be regularly sharing emerging insights so visit NPC Labs to stay updated with our research or drop me line at email@example.com.
+To stay updated with our research, drop me a line at email@example.com.